Tpbezerra/Portfolio/Games Code/README.md

 # Games

 This is the code for some games I have worked on.
-They have been split into two categorier:
-   * The games in the **School** category were made as part of assignments in University.
-   * The games in the **Personal** category were made for my own sake.

-The reason for the divide is that some of the assignments had specific requirements for code-structure and can therefore be unlike what I may do on my own.
+Most are unfinished prototypes with some finished aspects.
+Some of them were started as part of school projects but I continued cleaning up and adding to them after the fact.